cosywasswa/Vet-Clinic/README.md

 # 📖 VET CLINIC <a name="about-project"></a>

-**Vet-Clinic** is a Database management system for records of animals. new animals can be inserted and also animal information can easily be retrieved.
+**Vet-Clinic** is a Database management system for records of animals. new animals can be inserted and also animal information can easily be retrieved, altered or updated.
   Data is managed through PostgreSQL Server

 ## 🛠 Built With <a name="built-with"></a>